anyaiyer/covid-19-analysis/README.md

 [Prophet](https://facebook.github.io/prophet/#:~:text=Prophet%20is%20a%20procedure%20for,daily%20seasonality%2C%20plus%20holiday%20effects.&text=Prophet%20is%20open%20source%20software,download%20on%20CRAN%20and%20PyPI.) is a forecasting tool from Facebook that predicts time series data.
 It gives a future trend to the data instead of just predictions.
 Prophet makes forecasts based on irregular holidays and year, weekly, and daily seasonality.
 It automatically detects changes in trends by selecting points from the data.

+## Prophet vs. Neural Networks
+In this project, Prophet was easier to work with than Neural Networks and had better results.

 Prophet's trend for confirmed, recovered, and death cases matched up accurately with the true values.
 Values from the dataset are indicated with the black dots and the predicted trend is represented through the blue line.